Members

 La Salle

-FUNITEC, a member institution of the Ramon Llull University, governs the La Salle Schools of Architecture, Engineering, Digital Arts and Business.
-La Salle researchers have expertise in the development of information systems for energy planning, which integrate data from multiple domains and scales, using Semantic Web technologies and in urban regeneration projects at various scales, from the building to territorial scale, and the protection of architectural heritage.
+FUNITEC, an institution affiliated with Ramon Llull University, brings together the Schools of Architecture, Engineering, Digital Arts, and Business at La Salle.
+Researchers from the ARC Engineering and Architecture La Salle group have extensive experience in developing energy information systems that integrate data from multiple domains and scales using semantic web technologies, as well as in urban regeneration projects at various scales—from buildings to the urban environment—and in the protection of architectural heritage.

 Leandro Madrazo